sikrvault/sikr/README.md

 ## License and copyright

 This project is licensed under the MIT license.
-Copyright belongs to Oscar Carballal Prego and Clione Software

 ## Authors

-Oscar Carballal Prego <oscar.carballal@clione.io>
+Oscar Carballal Prego <oscar.carballal@esmorga.eu>